SUICIDALITY AND ANTIDEPRESSANT DRUGS

 Taper SAVELLA and do not abruptly discontinue after extended use [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

 No dosage adjustment is necessary in patients with mild renal impairment.

-For patients with severe renal impairment (indicated by an estimated creatinine clearance of 5-29 mL/min), the maintenance dose should be reduced by 50% to 50 mg/day (25 mg twice daily).
+For patients with severe renal impairment (indicated by an estimated creatinine clearance of 5-29 mL/min), reduce the maintenance dose by 50% to 50 mg/day (25 mg twice daily).

 Based on individual patient response, the dose may be increased to 100 mg/day (50 mg twice daily).

 SAVELLA is not recommended for patients with end-stage renal disease.

 Patients With Hepatic Insufficiency

 No dosage adjustment is necessary for patients with hepatic impairment.